fmay/temp/.guides/sections.md

 positionBirds(x, y, x+gap, y, x+gap*2, y);
 ```

-Our code uses this same approach but instead it uses a *while* loop.
+Our new code uses this same approach but instead it uses a *while* loop.

-What we are doing is ...
+What we are do is ...

-1. Initialize our variables
+1. *Initialize* our variables, in other words we assign them their starting values.
-1. We now put the bird creation function call inside our *while* loop
-1. Create the new bird and place it at the specified coordinate.
-Study the formula for the X coordinate `initialX + gap*counter` and imagine what it is doing.
+1. We now put the bird creation function call `createBird` inside a *while* loop, which creates the new bird and places it at the specified coordinate.
+Study the formula for the X coordinate `initialX + gap*counter` and make sure you understand what it is doing.
 The first time it is in the loop, `counter` is 0.
 The second time through, it will be 1 and so on.
 1. Next, we add 1 to our `counter` variable
 1. At the end of the loop, we go back to the start of the loop.
 If `counter` is less than 7, it will run through the loop again.
 Once it finally reaches 7, it will exit the loop and execute any commands that come afterwards (there aren't any here).

 ##VIDEO
-Let's have a look at a video that helps you visualise what's going on with our loop.
+Looks at this video to help you visualise what's going on with our loop.

+![VIDEO]

 ##DEFN
 A *while* loop is defined as follows.